 They will sometimes block traffic if their demands aren’t being sufficiently met.
 Now that’s gangsta!

 After a few minutes of this, it was getting old, and more vehicles had arrived eager to feed the animals, so we moved on.
 If you plan to visit, remember that it’s fine to feed the burros since this practice has been going on for years.

 The rangers even acknowledge that it’s acceptable.
 Just don’t feed any of the other wildlife in the park!

 What do burros eat?
 Besides the crackers as previously mentioned, some tourists bring healthier snacks like apples and carrots.
+They’re not exactly the pickiest of animals when it comes to their diet.
 The burro population here is small, usually numbering less than 10.